Giova197/castro_project/README.md

 http://localhost:5000/index.html .

 On this page you can see the diagram of the input and output produced.
-Pressing on GET / Product and subsequent du "try it out" and then on "execute we can see the result where you can filter by price and category.
+Pressing on GET / Product and subsequent du "try it out" and then on "execute we can see the result.

 -To make the request I used Postman.
 With the GET command http://localhost:5000/product .